smhsprog/club/guidelines/README.md

 are.

 Everyone plays rock paper scissors against each other, 1 vs 1 best of 1s.
 They must introduce each other to remember names.
-If you loose you leave the circle.
+If you lose you leave the circle.
 Now in order to win, (Depending on the number of people) you need to be able to remember the names of the people you have defeated.